-This volume contains all the prize-winning stories from the 2017 short fiction competitions run by the Creative Writing Matters team and includes my Fields of Mud story – Winner of the Trisha Ashley Award 2017 for best humorous story.
+Published by Creative Writing Matters in their volume containing all the prize-winning stories from the 2017 short fiction competitions.
+Fields of Mud was also the Winner of the Trisha Ashley Award 2017 for best humorous story.

 The Glassblower's Daughter And Other Tales from Southwest Germany